korebhaumik/CulinaryCraft/README.md

 ## Running locally

 You will need to have the necessary environment variables setup in your `.env` file.
-This should include key for your openai account.
+This should include a key for your openai account.

 ```bash
 NEXT_PUBLIC_OPENAI_API_KEY =
 ```

-> Note: You should not commit your `.env` file or it will expose secrets that will allow others to access to your openai credits.
+> Note: You should not commit your `.env` file or it will expose secrets that will allow others to access your openai credits.

 1. Install run: `pnpm i`
 2. Make a new `.env` file.